atmosphereiot/eel-builder/README.md

 Building an eel happens in three steps

 ### 1.)
 Creating a source directory
 Use the `--new` option to generate a new EEL source directory with a bare-bones metadata file.
+You must use the `--name` option in conjunction with this option.
+If you're not using a configuration file, you must also use the `--dir` option.

+The directory will be located at `${dir}/${name}_EEL`.
+The tool will also output this directory on the command line.

 ### 2.)
 Write your code
 Create your driver, element, and ability code.

 ### 3.)
 Generate an EEL
 Use the `--generate` option to pacakge everything into a single EEL file that can be imported into Atmosphere Studio.
+If you're not using a configuration file, you must use the `--dir` option to point the tool to the EEL source directory, and the `--dest` option to tell the tool where to put the generated .eel file.

+If you're using the configuration file, and you've specified the `eelSourceDir` configuration option, you may use the `--name` option instead, and the tool will automatically find the source directory for you.

 ## metadata.json